 - Post-assault forensic evidence (commonly referred to as a "rape kit") is best collected within 72 hours of the assault.
-Individuals who have experienced sexual misconduct should go to the hospital as soon as possible after the assault. - A Crime Victim Advocate from the Crime Victims' Center of Chester County can accompany an individual to the hospital to provide support and answer questions on what to expect.
-To obtain an advocate, call 610-692-7273.
-The Hospital Emergency room will contact Crime Victims' Center, if desired. - Evidence is easier to obtain if the individual has refrained from showering or bathing. - The hospital will keep the clothes worn during the assault as evidence.
-Individuals should bring a change of clothes to the hospital or place the clothes they were wearing during the assault in a brown paper bag to the hospital. - If the use of a "date rape drug" is suspected, the hospital can take a urine sample for evidence collection.

-- The individual impacted by a sexual offense does not need to 'report' the sexual offense or 'talk' to law enforcement in order for the costs to be paid by the Victims Compensation Assistance Program (VCAP).
+Individuals who have experienced sexual misconduct should go to the hospital as soon as possible after the assault. - Evidence is easier to obtain if the individual has refrained from showering or bathing. - The hospital will keep the clothes worn during the assault as evidence.
+Individuals should bring a change of clothes to the hospital or place the clothes they were wearing during the assault in a brown paper bag to the hospital. - If the use of a "date rape drug" is suspected, the hospital can take a urine sample for evidence collection. - The individual impacted by a sexual offense does not need to 'report' the sexual offense or 'talk' to law enforcement in order for the costs to be paid by the Victims Compensation Assistance Program (VCAP).
 The individual will not be charged for hospital services. - For more information about evidence collection go to: www. rainn.org/get-information/sexual-assault-recovery/rape-kit.